soas-library/elar-vufind/README.md

 * /usr/local/vufind/local/cache (Cache files for cover images, languages, objects, and searchspecs)

-* /usr/local/vufind/local/config (Copies of the /usr/local/vufind2/config files which have been customised for SOAS Library)
+* /usr/local/vufind/local/config (Copies of the /usr/local/vufind2/config files which have been customised for ELAR)

 * /usr/local/vufind/module (VuFind application code)